Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 For the purposes of the present study, which was to experience the processes of naturalistic inquiry, I limited myself to five hours of fieldnote making for each journal.
 This resulted in covering six pages of the 1985 journal and four pages of the 1989 journal.
 I quantified some contrasts of the two journals by tabulating such things as numbers of long entries and numbers of pages filled for the fall semester of the two years.

 I had Spradley’s list of semantic relationships in front of me as I read through the fieldnotes.
-From five of those relationships sixteen domains surfaced for me.
-See Table II.
+From five of those relationships fifteen domains surfaced for me.
+See Table II below.

 1X is an attribute of my role as a teacher of reading.